-Just unblock it with massage.
-You’ve all read it before and even on our most trusted websites!
+What does massage mean when dealing with blocked ducts?
+Just unblock it with massage is all you read.
+You’ve all seen it before and even on our most trusted websites!

 But can you imagine trying to work through your tissues with just that one line of advice?
 Recipe books gives you more guidance than that.
 One line of advice is not enough to help you clear out blocked ducts when we know you have so many questions.

 So let’s break it down so we actually know what to do when you hear the word “massage”.

 With blocked ducts you’ll be able to feel some areas of congestion in your breast.
 These spots might have some lumps that you can feel, or even just some resistance under your fingers.
 (Not sure?
 Have a feel and compare to your other breast) These spots of congestion are where you are going to massage from the side that’s closest to the nipple.
 Think about it as melting down

 Our aim in the gently break down and move any congestion that is preventing milk flow.

 We know that aim is to move milk with blocked ducts, so that means our massage will be directed toward the nipple.

 Please be gentle!
 Breast tissue and muscle tissue are not the same.
 We are working with fluid that is quite close to the surface so our pressure can be light.
 Imagine you’re moving milk through a snap lock bag… that’s the pressure you need!
 We just need to move milk through the anatomy it’s designed to go through.